AdobeDocs/experience-manager-65.nl-NL/help/forms/using/aem-document-services-programmatically.md

   </tr>
   <tr>
    <td>gegevens</td>
-   <td>Hiermee geeft u een kaart van sleutel- en gegevensdocument op.
-Als de sleutel niet ongeldig is, dan wordt het gegevensdocument teruggegeven met malplaatje voor overeenkomstige sleutel in de malplaatjesKaart.<br /> </td>
+   <td>Specifies map of key and data document.
+If key is not null, then data document is rendered with template for corresponding key in the templates Map.<br /> </td>
   </tr>
   <tr>
    <td>opties</td>
-   <td>Hiermee wordt het object opgegeven van het type PrintedOutputOptions.
-Dit object wordt gebruikt om de waarden van contentRoot, locale, printConfig, copies, paginationOverride in te stellen.<br /> </td>
+   <td>Specifies object of type PrintedOutputOptions.
+This object is used to set the values of contentRoot, locale, printConfig, copies, paginationOverride.<br /> </td>
   </tr>
   <tr>
    <td>batchOptions</td>